joedski/tumblr-chaplin/README.md

 - Get Filtered Blog Rolls working. (post type, tagged...)
 - Infinite Scrolling.
 	- Pagination of continuous scrolling should defer to HTML.
 I mean, Tumblr doesn't really work without JS, nor does a lot of the web, but it'd be nice.
 (Also pagination is the only way to know how many posts per page the blog owner wants loading.)
+- Actually get a real API key to consume real data.
+	- Set up thing to use special file if loading from localhost, but use blog URL if loading on tumblr.

 ### Basic UX Optimization